 The total cost of this interconnection project is estimated at EUR 81.1m and will be financed by the World Bank, Agence française de développement (AFD), the European Investment Bank (EIB), Société Nationale d’électricité du Burkina (SONABEL) and GRIDCo.

 In addition to this programme, reinforcements are necessary in Ghana to ensure optimal transfer of energy to Burkina through the 225kV line, for a total of USD 325 M, and the major one is a new 330 kV line between Kumasi and Bolgatanga, the kick-off point of the interconnection.

 The project experienced long delays due to the negotiation of the Power Purchase Agreement (PPA) with Ghana’s and Burkina Faso’s authorities and the long procurement process.
-The end of works and provisional acceptance of the work is expected around end 2017.
-Works have started in 2016 and are scheduled to be completed around end of 2017.
+The end of works and provisional acceptance of the work is expected in the near future.

 The TA aims to strengthen capacity of the two utilities/promoters: GRIDCO’s to supervise the works of the new 330 kV and to implement its financial model; SONABEL to implement its financial model and tariff study.
 A first disbursement from the EU-AITF was made inJanuary 2015.
 The totality of the EUR 4.8m has been transfered to AFD.
 All the expenses cover the bills of the consultant BP who drives the engineering of the project.
 The implementation of the works on the line are progressing according to plan.